mbpod10/first_django_app/README.md

 - Migrate One More Time
   `python3 manag.py migrate`

-# Confirmat It Worked With Python Shell
+# Confirm It Worked With Python Shell

 `python3 manage.py shell`